 Student Affairs provides many professional support systems to meet the needs of a diverse student population.
-The offices of the division are open from 8:00am to 8:00pm, Monday through Thursday and from 8:00am to 5:00pm on Friday.
-(Summer hours may vary).
+The offices of the division consist of the following and are open from 8:00am to 8:00pm, Monday through Thursday and from 8:00am to 5:00pm on Friday.
+(Summer hours may vary):